 - call FINRA’s Whistleblower Line at (866) 963-4672.

-As a reminder, phishing scams are ever-changing and are designed to infiltrate the computer network of the recipient.
+As a reminder, fraudulent phishing emails are ever-changing and are designed to infiltrate the computer network of the recipient.
 You should always use caution when opening emails from unknown senders and do not open attachments until you verify the sender and information that might be included in the document.

 The full FINRA Information Notice can be accessed here.